 If you are based in Dumfries and Galloway, your local SARC is Nithbank Sexual Health Clinic.
 This NHS clinic offers a confidential service with the option of anonymous testing, whatever your age, gender or sexual orientation.
 Click this link for details relating to services offered at this clinic.

-If you are based in England, you can locate your closest Sexual Assault Referral Centre by entering your postcode on this page
+If you are based in England, you can locate your closest Sexual Assault Referral Centre by entering your postcode on this page.

 • Victim Support Scotland can provide personalised support and information to you and anyone you know who might be affected by gender-based violence.
 Click here for Victim Support services in England and Wales.
 You don’t need to report the crime to receive help from Victim Support.